-Read on to find out the best way to spend a long weekend in Windsor, with tips and advice from a local – Jade grew up 15 minutes away from the town and even worked there many moons ago!
+Read on to find out what to see in Windsor, with tips and advice from a local – Jade grew up 15 minutes away from the town and even worked there many moons ago!

 10:30 am – Feed the Ducks